bzgec/UM34C_BT/README.md

 `build/main`
 * Specify UM34C's bluetooth address (there is actually no need for this, program can search for UM34C device and than store its address in `um34c_addr.txt` for later usage (next time you run the program)):
 `build/main -a 00:15:A3:00:2D:BF`
-* Specify interval in which data from UM34C is queried (in us) - default value is 500000us (500ms).
-This example sets it to 1000000us which is 1s:
+* Specify interval in which data from UM34C is queried (in ms) - default value is 500ms and minimal is 400ms.
+This example sets it to 1000ms which is 1s:
-`build/main -i 1000000`
+`build/main -i 1000`
 * Start reading device on startup:
 `build/main -r`
 * Start reading device and saving data to CSV file on startup: